contigiani/hvs/README.md

 - `split.py` shows how the orbit propagation and be parallelized over multiple machines or processes.

-- `Rossi2017comparison.py` is a comparison between the two sampling methods for this ejection mechanism.
+- `RossiContigianicomparison.py` is a comparison between the two sampling methods for these ejection mechanisms.